MBDAA for Ovarian Neoplasia Dx

 All these different values can be plotted together in a graphic that it is known as Receiving Operator Curve (ROC), where better results are displayed with curves that tends to come near to the upper left corner of the image (where 100% Sensitivity and 100% Specificity are reached).

 Receiving Operator Curves (ROC)

-The ROC curve of our MBDAA for Ovarian Neoplasia Dx test ―based on the combined count of AFP, CA 19.9, CA 125, CEA, HE4, β-hCG, LDH, PLAP and VEGF Tumor Markers; Creatinine and FSH serum levels; comorbidities; and other patient’s data―, throws a really interesting diagnostic capabilities: 93.8% Sensitivity and 94.4% Specificity.
+The ROC curve of our MBDAA for Ovarian Neoplasia Dx test ―based on the combined count of AFP, β-hCG, CA 19.9, CA 125, CEA and HE4 Tumor Markers; FSH serum levels; comorbidities; and other data from 4.520 consecutive patients, then fine-tuned by other research―, throws really interesting diagnostic capabilities: 93.8% Sensitivity and 94.4% Specificity.